danopolan/istqb_latex/ctfl-2018-ch1-md-text-only.md

 * that one
 * the other one

-> Block quotes are
+> Block quotes area
-> written like so.
+> written like so.a
 >
-> They can span multiple paragraphs,
+> They can span multiple paragraphs,a
 > if you like.

 Use 3 dashes for an em-dash.
 Use 2 dashes for ranges (ex., "it's all